Our Home Integration program is available in two different ways: in-person and virtually. Details below.

 - Two or more dogs in a home starting to fight with each other, even after living together peacefully for years.

 Whenever two or more dogs don’t get along in a home, it becomes very stressful for the entire family.
-Rehoming one or more dogs is of course an option but often not desired by the family.
-Restoring or creating harmony is most peoples goal in such situations.
+Rehoming one or more dogs is, of course, an option but often not desired by the family.
+Restoring or creating harmony is most people's goal in such situations.
 This is what our Home Integration program does.

 However, it is important to embark on a dog integration process with open eyes and realistic expectations.
 There are no quick fixes or easy solutions.
 Doing this the right way is a meticulous process that avoids accidents (meaning more fights), requires patience and demands commitment by all family members.
 A few things to consider:

 - Take it seriously.
 Could the dogs sort it out themselves?
 Maybe, if you’re lucky but hoping to be lucky is not a responsible choice when animals and people can get seriously injured or killed in the process.